The Southwest’s

 That’s the question we hear most from shop owners across the Southwest — and it’s smart to think about it before an inspector shows up.

 OSHA doesn’t have one single “dust collection” standard, but they enforce several that add up to a passing system.
-The goal is simple: keep dust levels low enough that workers aren’t breathing too much, and prevent buildup that could feed a fire or explosion.
+Your goal: keep dust levels low enough that workers aren’t overexposed, and prevent buildup that could feed a fire or explosion.

 📋 NFPA 660 Compliance Checklist →